MageMCU/RPi5/README.md

 - How to boot the RPi5 with the PCie NVME (SSD card) first before the CD Card
   - Use the EEPROM boot order **0xf461**
   - It is unsure whether the blank SD Card can be used as memory in this configuration.
-- How to change the EEPROM boot order
+- How to edit the EEPROM boot order
   - (1) open a terminal panel
   - (2) Type in the following command
      - ***sudo rpi-eeprom-config --edit*** (see link below for more information